bukironke/data-portfolio/README.md

 # data-portfolio
-A repository filled with all my Data Analytic related work both personal and university led
+Hi, here you can find all my Data Analytics related work, including my projects at university and personal led projects.
+Each folder is labelled with information about the specific project and what language and skills were used.